 The following advice is helpful, but they are not requirements for this item.

 Choose the right style for the wall

 Restore the wall so that it matches the stone types and wall styles in the immediate area.
 There can be distinctive local variations, often in relatively small areas.
 The style is determined by the composition, shape and size of the stone used and the way it can be split and shaped.
-Using the right type of stone will ensure that the required style can be matched.
+Using the right type of stone will make sure that you can match the required style.

 Restoring the wall

-place through stones where the wall is double-faced (they cannot stick out more than 15cm), so weight and stresses are spread evenly
+place through stones where the wall is double-faced (they cannot stick out more than 15 centimetres (cm), so weight and stresses are spread evenly

-place stones next to each other so they touch as much as possible, covering joints below as you build (e.g. 1 stone on 2, then 2 stones on 1)
+place stones next to each other so they touch as much as possible, covering joints below as you build (for example 1 stone on 2, then 2 stones on 1)

 place each stone with its length reaching well into the wall, not along the outside

 pack coping stones (stones placed along the top of the wall, ‘capping’ it) as firmly as possible to tie the whole wall together

 finish the entrances and wall ends with a well-built cheek end